learn-co-curriculum/dsc-pivot-tables-pandas-lab/README.md

 In this lab, we learned how to:

-* Use `groupby` to stack and slice data conditionally
+* Use `.groupby()` to stack and slice data conditionally
-* Use aggregate functions in combination with groupby statements
+* Use aggregate methods in combination with groupby statements
 * Create pivot tables with pandas
 * Leverage pivot tables and groupby statements to create quick visualizations
 * `stack` and `unstack` DataFrames